The Best Marvel (MCU) Movie To Worst, Ranked

 Spider-Man was a household name long before Marvel was able to add the web-slinger to their live-action roster, so it’s no surprise opinions of the hero’s first solo MCU movie were so varied.
 While critics generally seemed to have loved the film’s light-hearted, coming-of-age take on the wall-crawler, fan reactions varied from pegging it as the worst Spider-Man movie ever to placing it right at the top of the entire MCU.
 Considering Spider-Man: Homecoming was the second reboot of the franchise in the past two decades, it did an amazing job providing a fresh feel for the titular hero that gels perfectly with the rest of the cinematic universe.

 Marvel took a unique direction with the live-action adaptation of Ant-Man, making it more of a comedy than a conventional light-hearted superhero film.
-As it turns out, it was the right decision, given the nature of the pint-sized hero and the universe that he was going to inhabit.
-Casting Paul Rudd didn’t hurt either.
+It turns out that was the right decision as well, given the nature of the pint-sized hero and the universe that he was going to inhabit.
+Casting Paul Rudd as the hero didn’t hurt either.

 Avengers: Age of Ultron has been accused of biting off more than it could chew, having to introduce the Maximoff twins and Paul Bettany’s Vision, all while the Avengers faced off against one of the biggest villains from the Marvel universe.
 Of course, that takes nothing away from the memorable action sequences the movie offers, including the fan-favorite throwdown between a bewitched Hulk and Hulkbuster Iron Man.

-While the final movie in the Iron Man trilogy wasn’t the worst of the bunch, it certainly paled in comparison to the original, despite the Living Laser taking on the role of the main antagonist.
+While the final movie in the Iron Man trilogy wasn’t the worst of the bunch, it certainly paled in comparison to the original, with the Living Laser taking on the role of the main antagonist in an unexpected turn that saw the Mandarin turn out to be nothing more than a farce.
 The movie still had decent action sequences, a host of Iron Man suits, and a heart-warming few minutes where Downey’s Tony Stark takes the aid of a youngster to fix his immobilized suit.

 While it might not be as spectacular as other MCU titles, The First Avenger does well in its capacity as an origin story.
 It’s a solid movie with an aptly retro feel and great all-round performances.
 The special effects used to thin down Chris Evans for the portion of the film showing a svelte, pre-experiment Steve Rogers too were nothing short of a marvel.